cyberconcepts/cybertools/plugin/README.txt

   >>> f.write(src)
   >>> f.close()

+(In order to create a sufficient time difference during testing we patch the stored setting.
+We also have to remove the .pyc file, otherwise Python will refuse to recompile the source file because the modification time is not changed significantly during the run of the test script.)

+  >>> from cybertools.plugin.manage import modules
+  >>> modules['cybertools.plugin.testing.mod1'].timeStamp -= 2
+  >>> os.remove(os.path.join(basePath, 'mod1.pyc'))

   >>> mod1.show()
   mod1.show() executed
   now changed...

-We now append another function to the source file.
+Let's append another function to the source file.

   >>> src = '''
   ... @register()